Inverse Problems for Partial Differential Equations with Jump Discontinuities in Coefficients via Two-Stage Physics-Informed Deep Learning and Statistical Mixture Models: Introduction

 The remainder of this paper is organized as follows.
-Through the introduction of physics-informed deep learning and Markov dynamics methods, Section~\ref{sec2} presents the mathematical formulation of spatiotemporal systems with discontinuously varying coefficients, and introduces an algorithm framework for solving inverse problems about jump-varying PDE coefficients by comprising a neural network sampler and a Bayesian posterior estimator.
-Section~\ref{sec3} details numerical examples involving different PDEs with jump discontinuities in coefficients.
-Section~\ref{sec4} demonstrates performance comparisons with existing methods, highlighting improvements in accuracy and computational efficiency of both samplers and estimators.
-Section~\ref{sec5} discusses the effects of observational noise at different levels on the algorithmic framework's results.
-Section~\ref{sec6} introduces two practical applications, the high-resolution reconstruction of PDE solution images and the identification of PDE coefficient varying regions.
-Conclusion and discussion are presented in Section~\ref{sec7}.
+Section~\ref{sec2} presents the mathematical formulation of spatiotemporal systems with discontinuously varying coefficients and introduces the proposed two-stage framework, including the neural-network based sampler, the statistical model learner, and the constrained parameter refinement estimator.
+Section~\ref{sec3} reports numerical experiments on representative PDEs with jump discontinuities in their coefficients.
+Section~\ref{sec4} conducts an ablation study to evaluate the contributions of different loss components.
+Section~\ref{sec5} compares the proposed method with existing methods in terms of accuracy and computational efficiency.
+Section~\ref{sec6} presents the applications of this framework of high-resolution physical field reconstruction of PDE solution images.
+Section~\ref{sec7} investigates the robustness of the framework under different levels of observational noise and the introduction of the uncertainty quantification module.
+Section~\ref{sec8} summarizes some limitations about this framework.
+Finally, Section~\ref{sec9} concludes the paper and discusses future directions.